randelreiss/nothack/README.md

 # nothack
-Inverse of the typical RPG
+Inverse of the typical RPG - you are the Dungeon Master.
+Python with PyGame.

-Credit for the base of NotHack project to Roger 'Denor' Ostrander, circa 2002 for the Ludum Dare 48 Hour Contest #1.
+Credit for the original code base of NotHack to Roger 'Denor' Ostrander, 2002, for the Ludum Dare 48 Hour Contest #1.